esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 - What kinds of MRI are there?
 - How are MRI data represented digitally?
 - How should I organize and structure files for neuroimaging MRI data?
+- What kinds of file formats are there for MRIs
+- What python libraries are best for dealing with MRI data?
+- How does MRI data relate to real world space?

 ::::::::::::::::::::::::::::::::::::::::::::::::